 Currently in India, there are an estimated 63 million people with significant hearing loss, making auditory in-capacities the second most prevalent form of disabilities in the country.

 Unfortunately, despite the high numbers of people who are hearing impaired, the country is still lagging in its efforts for the provision of facilities to the hearing impaired.
 In impoverished and rural areas specifically, the disabled populace faces particular difficulty in accessing special needs services.

 The education sector for people with deafness and hearing impairments is also sadly inadequate.
 A lack of resources coupled with the social stigma for the hearing impaired leads to an abysmal state of special education for people with such disabilities.

 The National Association of the Deaf in India reports only a few thousand deaf children enrolled in a survey of 159 schools, a shockingly low enrollment rate considering the percentage of the total Indian population that is hearing impaired.
-Only 2 percent of the schools use sign language to communicate with the deaf students, according to the government statistics.
-The ineffective communication leads to a gap between the curriculum and the actual learning for the students.
+Only two percent of the schools use sign language to communicate with deaf students, according to government statistics.
+Ineffective communication leads to a gap between the curriculum and the actual learning for the students.

 With these challenges in mind, Kingsley David, a Kerala-based software developer, came up with the idea for SignTV.
-The project is aimed at educating the hearing impaired and deaf in the Indian Sign Language, as well as keeping them informed on the latest developments in news, healthcare, education, etc.
+The project is aimed at educating the hearing impaired and deaf in Indian Sign Language, as well as keeping them informed on the latest developments in news, health care, education, etc.

 – Atifah Safi